ktbaek/Excess-deaths-Denmark/README.md

 impact on the number of excess deaths found using this method.
 This is because different time periods may have different trends or patterns and these can vary by age group.
-For example the long-term mortality rate trend may not be linear, or special years with high or low mortality rates may affect the baseline.
+For example the long-term mortality rate trend may not be linear, or outlier years or quarters with high or low mortality rates may affect the baseline.
+Longer reference periods, e.g. 10 years, have the advantage of being less sensitive to outliers.
+On the other hand, the trend over a long reference period may deviate from a linear fit.
 These factors can affect different age groups differently, so the best reference period for one age group may not be the same as the best reference period for another age group.

 The method of stratification affects the results using this method.
 Using 5-year age bins instead of 10-year age bins results in a lower estimate of excess deaths.
 Stratifying by sex does not have a large impact.

+The sensitivity analysis is specific for this method and this dataset.
+Other methods or datasets may be more sensitive or more robust to baseline choice or stratification.

 Excess deaths can be calculated using different time intervals.
 Calculating excess deaths by quarter may give a different result than